xiaoylu/leetcode_category/Cplusplus/Readme.md

 "There’s rarely a reason NOT to make the destructor virtual if you already have a (public) virtual method in the base class."
 The vptr is already there in the base class anyway.

+Pure virtual destructor is used when you want to make a class abstract but no other functions should be pure virtual.

 Pure Virtual Function (Abstract Class)
 ---
 A class is abstract if it has at least one pure virtual function.